Science, Art, Litt, Science based Art & Science Communication

-Critical thinking is highly disciplined, analytical well directed ( informed by genuine evidence and data), monitored and a corrective process.
+Critical thinking is highly disciplined, knowledge oriented, analytical well directed ( informed by genuine evidence and data), monitored and a corrective process.
 It follows rigorous standards of excellence.

 The steps that should be followed are ...

 First you should develop the ability to understand the information you are being presented with correctly.
+You need full and correct prior knowledge on it to do this.
 It is also the ability to connect pieces of gathered/observed information/data together in order to determine what the intended meaning of the information was meant to represent.
 Try to understand the logical connections between ideas/data presented.

 Then try to analyse it with a neutral mind - remove all the influences that might screw up your thought process and understanding.
 These are cultural, religious, political, emotional and ideological ones.
 Just because you love or respect somebody - that somebody need not be always right.
 Or just because you hate somebody that person need not always be wrong.
 Just because you believe in something doesn't make it a fact.
 THIS REALIZATION IS VITAL FOR CRITICAL ANALYSIS.